- Home

 If f is continuous on the closed interval [a, b] and N is any value between f(a) and f(b), then there exists at least one c in (a, b) such that f(c) = N.

-Why is Intermediate Value Theorem important?
+What is the Intermediate Value Theorem formula?

 Prerequisites